groadabike/ASR-music/README.md

-# ASR-music
+# Automatic Speech Recognition in music

-Content of the research project on ASR in music.
-This repository contain the Kaldi's recipe and the explanation of how to use it.
+This repository contain the Kaldi's recipe for the Dissertation project.